Listen to an audio file of this tool.

 - “Considering all of the activities that typically take place after school, when is the best time for us to read together?”

 - Experiment with different times to figure out your plan for reading together.
 You may want to take a week and try out different times to see what works best with your child’s energy.
 Some families enjoy making reading together a part of their bedtime routine.
 Other families like to get ready for school and read a story before leaving the house to start the day on a positive note.
 Still others feel that reading while having an after school snack is an ideal way to transition back to being at home.
-We all have different energy cycles and times when we feel better able to appreciate reading, so work on discovering that rhythm with your child, and you’ll go a long way toward setting them up for success!
+Work on discovering that rhythm with your child, and you’ll go a long way toward setting them up for success!

 - Once you agree upon a time that makes sense, your attempts to keep that time sacred and consistent for reading will be important to ensure it becomes a habit and routine.
 If you are consistent, it can serve as a predictable, non-negotiable process.
 Your child knows what to expect and when to expect it.